SO 329 Sociology of the Life Course

-Each essay should clearly define your stage or transition, and the personal and social consequences of the specific stage or transition.
-Ensure that each essay conforms to the applicable guidelines of APA format, and include all citations and references.
-Each paper should have a title page, an abstract, content pages, and a references page.
+Your essay should clearly define your stage or transition, and the personal and social consequences of the specific stage or transition.
+Carefully edit and proofread your essay, and ensure that it conforms to the applicable guidelines of APA format, and include all citations and references.
 Each point should be carefully explained with sociological concepts, explicitly justified with reason and empirical scientific evidence, and illustrated through specific real-world examples.
 Your essay will be evaluated in terms of content and clarity of writing.

 Point Range Letter Grade

 Late Submission of Course Materials: Late assignments will be accepted by the course instructor.
 However, ALL work that is submitted and/or received past the established deadline will be assessed a penalty of 50% of the value of the assignment.
 This policy does not extend to weekly discussion topics.
 Students who do not participate in the weekly discussions in a timely manner are encouraged to participate in past discussions as possible, but no points will be awarded for said late participation.
 Students have until Sunday night at midnight (CST) to complete their discussion questions.

 Classroom Rules of Conduct: Students must be respectful to all points of view, especially to those which are different from their own.
 Respect and courtesy must prevail in the classroom.
 Please be aware of the words you use in your discussions.
 It is sometimes difficult to understand intent and tone in the online classroom, because we lack the nonverbal queues.
 It is important that we recognize the value in various points of views as we search for truth.

 Week 1: Sociological Imagination and the Life Course

 Week 2.
 Understanding cohorts and understanding individual lives